vectara/vectara-docs/www/docs/learn/authentication/api-key-management.md

 ## Create an API Key

 If you have the necessary permissions you'll see the `API Keys` in the sidebar.
-Click on it and you'll see the following page
+Click this option and you'll see the following page

 ![API Keys](/img/api_key_create.png)

-Click the **Create Key** button to create a new key, the following dialog will
+Click **Create Key** to create a new key, and the following dialog will
 display:

 ![New API Keys](/img/api_key_new.png)